Our history based on the most important years, from the founding of the institution until today.

 People’s movement’s archives are gathered as Folkrörelsernas arkivförbund, whose secretariat until September 2004 is with us, and thereafter at ArkivCentrum, Örebro län.

-Lars Wessman is appointed as the new head of the institute as of December 1.
+Lars Wessman is appointed as the new head of the institution as of December 1.

 The institution celebrates 75 year and moves into new premises at Upplandsgatan 5.
 The same year, we start publishing the journal Meddelande från Arbetarrörelsens arkiv och bibliotek (MARAB).